 - Bhumyamalaki (Phyllanthus amarus) – is Ayurveda’s most revered liver-supportive herb.
 In one study, it supported the healthy function of liver cells when exposed to oxidative stress caused by alcohol and PUFA exposure.
 (5) In another study, Bhumyamalaki enhanced liver cell recovery from mild to moderate alcohol exposure via the stimulation of liver enzymes that combat alcohol-induced oxidative stress.
 (6)

 - Barberry (Berberis vulgaris) – are extremely bitter, vitamin C-rich berries that have been used for centuries to protect the liver, increase bile flow, and support healthy blood sugar (4).
 Barberry is rich in an alkaloid called berberine and is a potent antioxidant and liver-protectant, reducing the effects of oxidative stress from short-term alcohol exposure and environmental toxins.
 (7)

 - Turmeric (Curcuma longa) is a bitter rhizome that has literally thousands of studies suggesting benefits for the skin, digestion, brain, and liver.
 (8) For the liver, turmeric has been shown to boost the body’s natural antioxidants and liver- and brain-protectant properties when exposed to alcohol-induced oxidative stress.
 (9,10)

-- Guduchi (Tinospora cordifolia) – has been shown to exhibit antioxidant effects protecting both the liver and kidneys while exposed to a wide array of toxins including heavy metals, environmental toxins and pollutants.
+- Guduchi (Tinospora cordifolia) – has been shown to exhibit antioxidant effects protecting both the liver and kidneys while exposed to a wide array of toxins including heavy metals, environmental toxins, and pollutants.
 Guduchi supports the production of powerful liver-protective enzymes, such as superoxide dismutase (SOD), catalase and glutathione peroxidase, which are all depleted when exposed to alcohol.
 (11)